tomarrell/sumup-lessons/2020-02-03/git.md

 Last week we covered pointers and interfaces.
 We looked at how a pointer type stores the address where the computer can find the value.

-We also looked at interfaces, and how they are special types which describe **functionality**, which are useful for making your programs more flexible.
+We also looked at interfaces, and how they are special types which describe **functionality** and are useful for making your programs more flexible.

 ---